brian-makau/AkanNameGenerator/README.md

     *JavaScript
 }
 ## Support and contact details
-{If you run into any issues or have questions, ideas or concerns, feel free to contact us and make a contribution to the code.}
+{If you run into any issues or have questions, ideas or concerns, feel free to contact us and make a contribution to the code.
+Reach out to me via email @makaubryann@gmail.com}
 ### License
 *{This project is under the [MIT] LICENCE.
 Copyright (c) {2021}See the license here https://github.com/brian-makau/AkanNameGenerator/blob/master/LICENSE **{BRIAN MAKAU}**